nccgroup/AWS-recipes/README.md

 ### aws_rotate_my_key.py

-Because credentials rotation is important, and because it is always overlooked by AWS users, iSEC created a tool that does it for you.
-Just run this tool and a new access key will be generate and stored in your .credentials.no-mfa file.
+Because credentials rotation is important, and because it is almost always overlooked by AWS users, iSEC created a tool that does it for you.
+When you run this tool, a new access key will be generate and stored in your _.credentials.no-mfa_ file.
+An STS session using these new credentials will be initialized and your old access key will be deleted.

-Your old access key will be deleted.
+    ./aws_rotate_my_key.py